-The Limestone Boat & Board Club was founded in 2015 and is housed and operated from behind the Matthew J. Dawe Memorial Royal Canadian Legion #631 at the base of Collins Bay road.
+The Limestone Boat & Board Club was incorporated as a not for profit in 2015 and is housed and operated from behind the Matthew J. Dawe Memorial Royal Canadian Legion #631 at the base of Collins Bay road.
 Our thanks and appreciation is extended to this service branch for their continued support of the community of Greater Kingston and the LB&BC.

 Limestone Boat & Board Club was founded in 2015 by Brad Brennan.
-Rower at the Kingston Rowing Club and Queens University since 1992, Brad has been an elite rower and competed internationally before turning to the support of rowers through coaching and equipment development.
-He has been an accredited technical advisor for over 20 countries with the World Rowing Federation for two Olympic Games, a level 3 NCCP coach and has coached youth athletes at local High Schools to National Championships in Canada and the US.
+Rower at the Kingston Rowing Club and Queens University Brad was a rower and competed internationally before turning to the support of rowers through coaching and equipment development.
+He has been an accredited technical advisor for over 20 countries with the World Rowing Federation for 12 years and at two Olympic Games, a Canadian National Rowing Team coach and has coached youth athletes at local High Schools to National Championships in Canada and the US.

-Brad's love of all activities on the water led to the development of the LB&BC as a place to learn new skill sets while pioneering the sport of SUP and SUP-Rowing as a means for general physical fitness, recreational activity and development to competitive racing activities.
-In order to spread the joy of physical activity and build the sport of rowing and paddling in Kingston the use of a single platform (SUP Board) was utilized so that community members may be able to learn the basics of rowing and paddling and progress as they see fit and ppossibly progress to compete or participate in traditional rowing programs at the Kingston Rowing Club and canoe/kayak at the Sydenham Lake Canoe Club.
+Brad's love of all activities on the water led to the development of the LB&BC as a place to learn new skill sets while pioneering the sport of SUP and SUP-Rowing as a means for general physical fitness, recreational activity and development to competitive racing activities with competitive clubs in Kingston.
+In order to spread the joy of physical activity and build the sport of rowing and paddling in Kingston the use of a single platform (SUP Board) was utilized so that community members may be able to learn the basics of rowing and paddling and progress as they see fit and can progress to compete or participate in traditional rowing programs at the Kingston Rowing Club and canoe/kayak at the Sydenham Lake Canoe Club.

 Our activities align with Rowing Canada and Canoe/Kayak Canada's Long Term Athlete Development (LTAD) strategy to increase the physical fitness, competitive results and the wellbeing of Canadians in watersports.
 Working with Paddle Canada as a leader in recreational Paddling in Canada we created a multi-sport grassroots hub for the Kingston community to develop healthy active Canadians for life.

-Founding Board of Directors: Brad Brennan, David Casson, Ryan Slate and Helen Parfitt.
+Current Board of Directors: Brad Brennan, David Casson, Helen Parfitt, Ryan Slate and A.J.
+Venter.